 The best time to study is of course before an exam or test, but as a homeschooled student, your child may not even take tests – so is it even necessary?

 There are plenty of study techniques that we can teach our children that will help them stay organized with any academic subject.
-The best way to get in the habit of studying is to do a little each day.
+A great way to get in the habit of studying is to do a little each day.
 We do a lot of notebooking, so my daughters notebooking pages turn themselves into study sheets.

 Good Notetaking Strategies

 These study notes are then used to write reports, research papers, or to study for taking tests.
-Need to improve exam scores?
+Need to improve test results and exam scores?
 No problem – grab your notes!

 Notetaking Improves Comprehension

 The purpose of notetaking also extends to working on comprehension skills.
 Students are given opportunities to study material they have learned and in a way that makes sense.
-Not to mention, what they are learning will most likely be built upon by something else.
+What they are learning will most likely be built upon by something else.

 Notetaking Improves Handwriting